uswds/uswds-site/pages/documentation/getting-started-developers/overview.md

   - /documentation/fundamentals/
 ---

-Getting started for developers will lead you, step-by-step, through the process of installing and compiling the Design System and customizing your project using comeponents and design tokens.
+Getting started for developers will lead you, step-by-step, through the process of installing and compiling the Design System and customizing your project using components and design tokens.
 If you prefer a hands-on demonstration of this process, please check out [our interactive tutorial](https://github.com/uswds/uswds-tutorial), which will take you through the same steps using a pre-made example website.

 As always, we're here for you if you have any questions.
 Please get in touch via GitHub, Slack, or email!